Businessman and Mavs owner Mark Cuban launches an online pharmacy for generic drugs

 The website currently offers 100 generic drugs to treat a variety of illnesses, including diabetes, asthma and heart conditions.

 One drug for diabetes patients, metformin, sells for $3.90 for a 30-day supply, compared to a retail price of $20, the pharmacy said.
-A 30-count of imatinib, which is used to treat leukemia and other cancers, goes for as low as $17.10 at Cuban's pharmacy compared to $2502.60 at other pharmacies.
+A 30-count of imatinib, which is used to treat leukemia and other cancers, goes for as low as $17.10 at Cuban's pharmacy compared with $2,502.60 at other pharmacies.

 A version of this story originally appeared in the Morning Edition live blog.